Kjablonska/ASP.NET-MVC-SchoolPlanner/README.md

 # SchoolPlannerapplication built using ASP.NET MVC
 Project done for EGUI course at Warsaw University of Technology.
-Semester 20Z

 ## Description
 Application was built using ASP.NET MVC and Razor.